 Blended Courses (.60, .61, .63, .6X)

 Blended courses incorporate both on-site elements and online elements in one course.
 Blended courses are defined by a reduction in seat time (time spent in the classroom).
 Typically, seat time is reduced in one-credit increments; for example, a three-credit course that meets three hours each week in a traditional format is redesigned so that it meets two hours each week.
+(See the BSPH credit hour framework for more information on "standard course times".)
 The hour of seat time is replaced by one hour of "learning time," work that students complete outside of class in addition to traditional homework.
 In a blended format, lectures can be moved out of the classroom to an online platform so that classroom time is spent on active learning.
 This format can also foster collaborative learning that takes place in small groups that work synchronously or asynchronously outside of scheduled class time.
 Courses offered in a blended format are identified by section number and must be approved by the School’s Committee for Academic Standards.

 If you are interested in developing a blended course or modifying an on-site course for the blended format, please contact CTL.

 Hybrid Courses (Section .01 or .60 paired with Section .41 or .49)

 Hybrid courses have a .41 or .49 section (for virtual students) paired with a .01 or .60 section (for on-site students).
 A hybrid format is a great option for courses with students from both on-site and online programs, and/or programs that want to give their students flexibility about coming to campus.
 Hybrid courses have allowed students in part-time online programs to take courses that were not previously available to them.
 The Bloomberg School has invested heavily in classroom multimedia and information technology (IT) upgrades to facilitate hybrid courses for many classrooms, and the expectation is that hybrid teaching will continue to be of great value to the School’s students.